boismoney/tasknix/_pages/index.md

 ## How TaskNix Works

-We research, test, and compare the latest productivity, project management, and collaboration tools so you don’t have to.
+We research, test, and compare the latest productivity, project management, and collaboration tools so you don't have to.
 Our reviews are based on real-world use, hands-on testing, and feedback from actual users.

 ---